Land & Water Protection

-The 764-acre Mianus River Gorge Preserve and adjacent wild lands comprise a 1000+ acre island of old-growth forest with many trees over 350 years old in suburban New York.
+The 935-acre Mianus River Gorge Preserve and adjacent wild lands comprise a 1,100+ island of protected land, including an interior old-growth forest with many of its trees over 400 years old, in suburban New York.
 Surrounded by 172 private landowners, it is facing escalating threats from development of surrounding lands, the introduction of non-native invasive species and ecological imbalances that threaten its long-term viability.

 The 22-mile Mianus River runs through the Preserve and is part of a 42-square mile watershed, spanning five towns in two states.
 The Mianus Watershed is under intense pressure from development, threatening water quality and quantity in the Mianus River, a drinking water supply for 130,000 people.

 The not-for-profit Mianus River Gorge, Inc. (MRG) manages the Preserve and works throughout the Mianus Watershed to protect land in three distinct ways: